LocalGroup-VLALegacy/QAPlotter/README.rst

     >> import qaplotter
     >>> qaplotter.make_all_plots()

-Now open the "index.html" file to access the expanded weblog.
+The “index.html” file in the directory should embed the VLA pipeline weblog and have links along the tops to the additional plots.